koczkatamas/syzkaller/docs/bisect.md

 And run bisection with `bin/syz-bisect -config vm_bisect.cfg -crash /syzkaller/workdir/crashes/03ee30ae11dfd0ddd062af26566c34a8c853698d`.

-`Syz-bisect` is expecting finding repro.cprog or repro.prog in given crash directory.
-It will also utilize repro.opts, but it's not mandatory.
+`syz-bisect` is expecting finding `repro.cprog` or `repro.prog` in given crash directory.
+It will also utilize `repro.opts`, but it's not mandatory.

 ## Additional Arguments